trujunzhang/App-1.4.26-2-fixed/contributingGuides/FORMS.md

 />
 ```

-We also have [keyboardType](https://github.com/Expensify/App/blob/9418b870515102631ea2156b5ea253ee05a98ff1/src/CONST.js#L760-L763) and should be used for specific use cases when there is no `inputMode` equivalent of the value exist. and should be used like so:
+We also have [keyboardType](https://github.com/Ieatta/App/blob/9418b870515102631ea2156b5ea253ee05a98ff1/src/CONST.js#L760-L763) and should be used for specific use cases when there is no `inputMode` equivalent of the value exist, and should be used like so:

 ```jsx
 <InputWrapper